Home | For Faculty | Help | About | Webmaster

 Language Learning and Technology (graduate)

-Study Abroad in a Global World (freshman seminar)
+Study Abroad in a Globalized World (freshman seminar)

 How to Succeed in College: Multiple Literacies and Competencies (freshman seminar)

-The overarching goal of my scholarly work is to explore and understand linguistic knowledge and development, and in particular, the nature and process of intercultural competence as part of second-language learning.
+The overarching goal of my scholarly work is to explore and understand linguistic knowledge and development, and in particular, the nature and process of acculturation and socialization as part of second-language learning.
 I was trained in sociolinguistics, applied linguistics, general Germanic linguistics, and German Studies at the University of Texas at Austin and earned the Ph.D. in 1997.
 My graduate research and first book dealt with language attrition and incomplete first-language acquisition of Yiddish in the U.S. immigrant situation.
 Since coming to the University of California, Irvine in 1999, my research and publications have focused primarily on issues of adult second-language learning and teaching.
 In particular, I have sought to develop a nuanced model of second-language socialization that is theoretically sound, empirically robust, and pedagogically viable.
+I have also explored language learners' language use and experiences while studying and living abroad.
+And most recently, I have conducted qualitative field work in Germany, studying language teaching and learning for migrants, particularly refugees, at the secondary and adult education levels.

 Publications